 In 1983, the MQ emerged from plastic surgery with new rectangular head lights and upgrades to the front suspension.
 The four-speed manual was upgraded to five speeds and the SD33 diesel engine, in Australia, was given a 12V electric system.
 A turbocharged diesel was also offered.

 Then in 1986, the five-speed manual became standard across the range along with power steering, and the suspension was upgraded with leaf springs.

 Fourth-generation Patrol, the Y60 (the mighty GQ) - 1987-1997

-An update in 1990, saw the Patrol take the ‘luxury’ fight up to the Toyota LandCruiser with the launch of the Ti Patrol and the addition of, wait for it, chrome trim, and the more useful rear diff locks, two-way freewheeling hubs, power windows, electric mirrors, central locking and even a sunroof.
-Then, in the 1991, the high-roofed Ti Patrol made way for boxier looking low-roof wagon body.
+An update in 1990, saw the Patrol take the ‘luxury’ fight up to the Toyota LandCruiser with the launch of the Patrol Ti and the addition of, wait for it, chrome trim, and the more useful rear diff locks, two-way freewheeling hubs, power windows, electric mirrors, central locking and even a sunroof.
+Then, in 1991, the high-roofed Patrol Ti made way for a boxier looking low-roof wagon body.

 The Nissan boffins were busy behind the scenes, because in 1992 a refreshed (meaning facelift) GQ Series 2 was released.
 Not only did this model see the introduction of a 4.2L engine with fuel injection, but the transmission and suspension were “refined”.
 The GQ Series 2 got bigger brakes, bigger wheels and limited-slip diffs and auto freewheeling hubs became standard across the range.
 One small safety update was the introduction of side intrusion bars, and to stand out from the rest of the Patrol family the Ti copped a chrome front grille.